Think-Pair-Share:

 Turning Thoughts into Learning

-Reflect on the topic before talking.
+Reflect on the topic before talking through think pair share.
 Pair up to exchange thoughts, then share insights with everyone.
 Build understanding, strengthen memory, and enjoy active learning.

 Try for Free